jolmg/parsby/README.md

 `sexp`.
 It'd be very much pointless to show them all.
 They convey little additional information and their labels are very verbose.

-### `splicer.start` combinator

-The reason why they don't appear is because `splicer` is used to make the tree look a little cleaner.
+The reason why they don't appear is because the `splicer.start` combinator is used to make the tree look a little cleaner.
+To show an example of how it works, here's a simplified definition of `choice`:

-The name comes from JS's `Array.prototype.splice`, to which you can give a starting position, and a count specifying the end, and it'll remove the specified elements from an Array.
-We use `splicer` likewise, only it works on parse trees.
-To show an example, here's a simplified definition of `choice`:

 ```ruby
 define_combinator :choice do |*ps|